awsdocs/amazon-athena-user-guide/doc_source/athena-cloudwatch-events.md

 ## Athena query state change event<a name="athena-cloudwatch-events-athena-query-state-change"></a>

-The following is the format of an Athena Query State Change event\.
+The following example shows an Athena Query State Change event with the `currentState` value of `SUCCEEDED`\.

 ```
 {